getAlby/js-lightning-tools/README.md

 - Many ln addresses don't support CORS, which means fetching the data directly in a browser environment will not always work.
 - Two requests are required to retrieve lnurlp and keysend data for a lightning address.
 The proxy will do these for you with a single request.

-You can disable the proxy by explicitly setting the proxy to undefined when initializing a lightning address:
+You can disable the proxy by explicitly setting the proxy to false when initializing a lightning address:

 ```
-const lightningAddress = new LightningAddress("roland@getalby.com", {proxy: undefined});
+const lightningAddress = new LightningAddress("roland@getalby.com", {proxy: false});
 ```

 #### Methods